cartpauj/show-login/readme.txt

 * `https://yoursite.com/shop?sl=true`
 * `https://yoursite.com/post?id=123&sl=true`

-When a logged-out user visits the URL, they'll see a clean login popup.
-After logging in, they stay on the same page - no redirects to wp-login.php needed!
+When a user visits the URL, they'll see an instant loading popup that checks their login status.
+Logged-out users see the login form, while logged-in users see a friendly message before the popup closes.
+After logging in, users stay on the same page - no redirects to wp-login.php needed!

 = Perfect For =